 Contraceptive injections are an alternative to other hormonal contraceptive, such as the Pill.
 They have the advantage of lasting for some weeks rather than having to take a daily tablet.

 Depo-Provera injection provides protection against pregnancy for up to 12 weeks, Noristerat injection is effective for up to eight weeks, and Sayana Press injection is effective for 13 weeks.
 The injections must be given on time to stay protected against pregnancy.

 How soon do the injections work?

 Contraception with injections begins immediately if given during the first five days of your menstrual period.
 If given on any other day of the cycle then it only becomes effective after seven days.

 How effective are the injections?

-Both Noristerat and Depo-Provera are 99% effective in preventing pregnancy.
+They are over 99% effective in preventing pregnancy.
 However, they do not prevent the spread of STIs.
 To help protect yourself from STIs, use a male condom each time you and your partner have sex if either one of you could have an STI.